 In 1963, CAS merged with the Cowichan Farmers’ Institute (1914).

 The primary purpose of the society in its earliest days was to provide support to new agricultural settlers in the form of a “social club.”
-Responsibilities have included oversight of the Valley’s Dynamite magazine, the creation of programs such as the Island’s own Artificial Insemination Program, administration of the provincially-funded Crop Protection Fencing Program, and the generation of the now-independent Island Farmers’ Alliance.
+Responsibilities have included oversight of the Valley’s Dynamite magazine, the creation of programs such as the Island’s own Artificial Insemination Program, and administration of the provincially-funded Crop Protection Fencing Program.

 Become a Member!